 A full basement foundation is one of the most expensive types to build, involving the most excavation and construction.
 However, a basement also expands the home’s livable area and is more suited to climates where the ground freezes in the winter.

-Foundation footings support it under the perimeter of the space that extends into the ground deeper than the frost line.
-Unfortunately, basement foundations are some of the most expensive to repair.
+Foundation footings support the foundation under the perimeter of the space that extends into the ground deeper than the frost line.
+Basement foundations are among the most expensive to repair.

 Pier and Beam

-Pier and beam foundations, also known as post and beam, foundations allow a home to sit several feet above the ground, creating an open-air crawl space that protects the home from moisture and flooding.
+Pier-and-beam foundations, also known as post-and-beam foundations, allow a home to sit several feet above the ground, creating an open-air crawl space that protects the home from moisture and basement flooding.
 It also allows easier access to plumbing pipes and electrical wires.

 The piers, made of metal, concrete, wood, or brick, will rest on a concrete footing dug into the soil.
 They get connected to support beams, which are, in turn, connected to the floor joists.

-• Protects your investment: In addition to fixing a number of problems throughout the house—like windows or doors that don’t open or close easily—you’ll prevent even more costly repairs down the road.
+- Protects your investment: Fixing several problems throughout the house—like windows or doors that don’t open or close easily—will prevent even more costly repairs down the road.

 Even experienced home improvement enthusiasts won’t have the necessary equipment to address serious foundation issues.
-A sinking foundation may require the whole house to be held up on jacks, and heavy machinery may be needed to excavate the area around the home to access the foundation.
-Although it may be expensive, hiring a professional contractor to fix your foundation can keep the problem from worsening or causing damage to the rest of the house.
+A sinking foundation may require holding the whole house up on jacks, and heavy machinery may be needed to excavate the area around the home to access the foundation.
+Although it may be expensive, hiring a professional contractor to fix your foundation can prevent the problem from worsening or causing damage to the rest of the house.

 Professional Foundation Repair